IbrahimAlsabr/FishEye/README.md

 ## Description

-FishEye is an online platform that allows freelance photographers to showcase and sell their photographs and videos.
-This project aims to create a modern and accessible website to increase the visibility of photographers' work.
-FishEye offers visitors the opportunity to directly contact photographers for engagements or purchases.
+FishEye is an online platform designed for freelance photographers to display and sell their photographic and video works.
+The site is distinguished by its accessibility, enabling complete keyboard navigation and interaction, including navigating dropdown menus and media galleries using the "Enter" and "Space" keys.
+Visitors can directly contact photographers via an accessible form and sort works by popularity, title, or date.
+FishEye aims to enhance photographers' visibility while providing a smooth and accessible user experience for everyone

 ## Technologies Used